 It is important to pick up on little things, like how you hold the book or pace yourself as you read.
 Pick up on the posture you are in when reading and the environment around you.
 This will help you stay focused and absorb what you are reading better.

-Reading is an active process, so while you are sitting or lying down, you are not reading.
+Reading is an active process, so while sitting or lying down, you are not reading.
 Pay attention to what is happening around you and incorporate these details into your reading.

 11. Take Notes

-Reading is not just about reading the words on the page; it is also about understanding the author’s ideas and how they connect to the words on the page.
+Reading is not just about reading the words on the page but also about understanding the author’s ideas and how they connect to the words on the page.
 Taking good notes can help you know what you have read better.

-When reading a novel, note down the characters, the setting, and any important information that you think you may need to remember.
+When reading a novel, note down the characters, the setting, and any important information you think you need to remember.
 This will help you understand the book better and remember the plot.